IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/README.md

 ## Training models and reproducing results
 1) download the open-source data, if you want to re-train models or reproduce results using notebooks of this repository
-2) place the unzipped FMD files from the FMD dataset in 'Daten/FMD_rawdata'
+2) place the FMD file (.zip) from the FMD dataset in 'Daten/FMD_rawdata'
 3) place the 16-bit TIFF files from the Hagen dataset in 'Daten/Hagen_rawdata'
 5) prepare training data structure for repository (see below) by running FMD_to_tiles.ipynb and Hagen_to_tiles.ipynb
 6) run notebooks Basemodel_FMD.ipynb, Basemodel_Hagen.ipynb, or FMD_to_Hagen_Transfer to train the models yourself